Sunday, January 31, 2021

 “Your mustard hit the target, but didn’t quite fill me up.”
 It’s just so so-so.

-Like that ghost of the art teacher with her cheeks bitten off, “We should
+Like that ghost of an art teacher with her cheeks bitten off, “We should

 all listen to those who hang around on walls.”
 Twirling around and around,